NumericalAdvantage/ld-node-novatel-gnss-ins-2/README.md

 If IMU data is also needed.
 Look at the supply to better understand what is available.

 #### EnableBadSolutionStatus
-If set to `true`, the node will write a data field called solutionStatus on the mesh.
+If set to `true`, the node will write a table called GPSBadSolution which contains the data field called solutionStatus on the mesh.
 Values used are from the "SolutionStatus" enum shown below.
 The values are mapped from [SPAN Technology for OEMV User Manual Rev 11, Pg 148](https://www.novatel.com/assets/Documents/Manuals/om-20000104.pdf).
 This would help for debugging this gnss node in situations where it is not working properly or producing too many errors in position estimates.
+If you set this configuration parameter to `true`, don't forget to subscribe to `l2offer:/GPSBadSolution#/SolutionStatus`.

 ```
 enum SolutionStatus